Dry Eye Syndrome – Ocular Surface Disease

 In 2017, the Tear Film & Ocular Surface Society published their most recent TFOS DEWS II® Report updating their definition of Dry Eye as:

-Dr. Salinger and The Dry Eye Spa have been one of the leading dry eye centers of excellence.
-Dr. Salinger speaks on behalf of several companies and is regarded as a dry eye expert within the eye health industry.
+Dr. Salinger and The Dry Eye Spa have been one of the leading centers of excellence.
+Dr. Salinger speaks on behalf of several companies and is regarded as an expert within the eye health industry.
 The term “multifactorial” is key in that there is no single root cause of ocular surface disease however, Dr. Salinger’s approach to dry eye yields results and his patients come first.